thanthese/bump-date/README.md

+# Note: Deprecated

+This project has been deprecated in favor of [tickler-dates](https://github.com/thanthese/tickler-dates).

+The behavior is almost-exactly-but-not-quite the same, though how things work behind the scenes is markedly different.
+The biggest difference is that the newer version is maintained.

 ## Purpose

 Command line tool for completing and repeating dates in a compact, human-readable format.
 Basically a big ball of "Do what I mean" for dates.